Best Garmin watch 2024 tested and rated: Top picks for November

 Battery life: When it comes to unlimited battery life, there's a catch — it's only available on the solar versions of the Instinct 2.
 The Solar Instinct 2 has a battery life of 48 hours in standard GPS mode, 370 hours in max battery GPS and unlimited battery life in smartwatch mode.
 The non-solar Instinct 2 lasts 30 hours in GPS mode, 70 hours in standard GPS mode, 28 days in smartwatch mode and 65 hours in battery-saver mode.

-Training features: The Instinct 2 is outfitted with the same Elevate V4 heart rate sensor found in the Venu 2 and Fenix 7 and provides tracking for just over 40 activity types.
+Training features: The Instinct 2 is outfitted with the same Elevate V4 heart rate sensor found in the older Venu 2 and Fenix 7 and provides tracking for just over 40 activity types.
 It has VO2 Max readings, a pulse oximeter for measuring blood oxygen (SpO2) levels and features like Garmin's Body Battery.
-However, there aren't the same advanced training metrics as on the Fenix 7 line, such as Training Readiness Score.
+However, there aren't the same advanced training metrics as on higher-end models, such as the Training Readiness Score.

 Swipe to scroll horizontally